moesland/project-moesland/README.md

 It is recommend to follow the [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html#file-name) for file and folder naming conventions in JavaScript and React projects.
 The guide recommends using kebab-case for folder names and provides guidelines for other conventions.

+## Docker
+To start the project, navigate to the project directory in your terminal and run the following command: `docker-compose up --force-recreate --build -d`